szczyglis-dev/extended-dump-bundle/README.md

 ```
 ## Features:

-- a new, configurable window containing grouped debugged variables
+- new, configurable window containing grouped dumped objects
-- new global function named `xdump`, for quick debugging
+- new global function: `xdump`, for quick debugging
-- all debugged variables in one place
+- all dumped objects grouped in one handy place
-- displaying many useful information, such as debug of the current user, the RequestStack object, POST array, cookies and server variables
+- displaying in one handy place many useful information, such as debug of the current user, the request and response objects, variables from $_GET, $_POST, $_SESSION, $_COOKIE, $_ENV and $_SERVER arrays, information about PHP and modules, Doctrine entities and repositories with properties and methods list, parameters list and more
-- the ability to expand with symfony events system.
+- ability to extend with Events.
+- customizable layout (Twig)

 ## How it works: